 What needs to be agreed with employees to put them in the JSS

 What agreements do we need in place?

-The agreement will need to cover the reduced hours that the employee will be working, the extra top-up pay they will receive through the scheme, and what happens in respect of the unworked hours that are not covered by the top-up.
+In our view, the agreement will need to cover the reduced hours that the employee will be working, the extra top-up pay they will receive through the scheme, and what happens in respect of the unworked hours that are not covered by the top-up.
 It should also cover the arrangements for moving the employee out of the JSS if necessary.
-If you are using the JSS extension, you will need to agree that the employee will stop work altogether for the period you are claiming for.
+If you are using the JSS Closed, you will need to agree that the employee will stop work altogether for the period you are claiming for.

-Employers may want to wait until the guidance is released and we have further details before finalising any arrangements with employees, although this needs to be balanced against the short window of time that is available before the scheme comes into effect on 1 November.
-Employers who anticipate using the JSS on a large scale, or who are already in the course of redundancy consultations in relation to which the scheme may be viewed as an alternative, may feel they have little choice but to move more swiftly.
+Employers may want to wait until the guidance is released and we have further details before finalising any arrangements with employees, although this needs to be balanced against the extremely short remaining window of time that is available before the scheme comes into effect on 1 November, and at the very least it is likely to be sensible to open negotiations with staff (and unions, where applicable) without delay if you have not done so already.
+Employers who anticipate using the JSS Open on a large scale, or who are already in the course of redundancy consultations in relation to which the scheme may be viewed as an alternative, may feel they have little choice but to move more swiftly.

 Alternative resourcing options for employers outside the JSS